Rantelo/session14/documds/index.md

 # Welcome to the sample documentation project!

+Welcome students!
+## You made it until the end.
+Congratulations!

 This is a sample project to showcase the construction of an static site by using industry standard tools.

 You can create a website like this by using the following technologies: